ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - https://www.bilibili.com/video/BV1pp4y1s7Up
 - https://www.bilibili.com/video/BV19K4y1u7tC
 - https://youtu.be/A9MJ73C0f-M
-- https://youtu.be/2CTSe6Q5-xI (shader of Kureiji Ollie model, environment, postprocess)
+- https://youtu.be/2CTSe6Q5-xI (shader of Kureiji Ollie model+environment+postprocess)

 If you or your company/organization/team needs:
 - latest full source code (with all detail comments and notes, NOT Obfuscated code, NOT .dll)